One of the reasons I love Alley is because they provide opportunities for you to attend incredible conferences like RenderATL.

 The day of the interview, we encourage the Alley participants to prep a few questions in advance, providing them with suggestions of some common questions they might want to consider asking.
 The group is invited into the interview Slack channel approximately 15 minutes before the interview, with the candidate being invited 10 minutes prior to allow them time to turn on 2-factor authentication (security matters!) and get settled.
 Once the interview begins, a brief round of introductions are given and the questioning commences.
 When there are about 15 minutes left, we ask the candidate if they have any questions for the group about Alley.
 At the end of the interview, we say our goodbyes and we remove the candidate from Slack.

 After the interview, we ask all participants to leave feedback, independent of one another, in our applicant tracking system, Google Hire.
 Once all feedback has been submitted, a final decision is made, taking into account feedback from the entire interview process.

-If you’re interested in learning more about our remote hiring process, reach out to @alleyco on Twitter, or send us your questions at email@example.com.
+If you’re interested in learning more about our remote hiring process, our Slack job interviews, or anything else, reach out to @alleyco on Twitter, or send us your questions at email@example.com.
 Or, you can also experience it first hand – we’re hiring for a number of positions!
-Check out our latest listings at http://alley.co/careers – we hope you see something you like.
+Check out our latest listings at https://alley.co/careers – we hope you see something you like.